I hate talking about myself, but apparently I have to. Here goes.

-I’ve been focused on writing fantasy the last few years now, but those books I’ve got simmering in the background are all science fiction.
+I’ve been focused on writing fantasy the last few years now, but those books I’ve got simmering in the background are mostly science fiction.
 These are a little trickier for me, because I don’t like doing a lot of hand-waving and brushing details under the rug.
 On the whole, fantasy gives you a lot more license to play with reality, but if you screw up the science in your sci-fi, your readers will get migraines from rolling their eyes.
 The result is that I often get frustrated with my science fiction projects and set them aside.

 Nonetheless, the years I’ve spent writing and thinking about writing and critiquing other peoples’ writing has helped me solidify my own style, while my personal experiences and research across a wide variety of fields have helped me create complex characters and develop intricate philosophies to underpin my stories.
 All that love and frustration I feel towards the human species gets transmogrified into words that other people generally seem to enjoy reading.

 I also create visual arts, mostly graphite sketches and chalk pastel, but I’ve gotten into watercolour painting and decorative embroidery in the last few years.
 Sometimes it’s nice to be able to make something while watching Star Trek: The Next Generation for the thousandth time.
 What can I say—I love making things and I hope people also love the things I make.
 Maybe you’ll like a few of them, too.

 Frida Kahlo: I just want your serious opinion.